skurhse/trans-hotlines/README.rst

 `The National Domestic Violence Hotline`_ :emphasis:`US`
-  - Hotline can help victims and survivors of domestic violence.
+  - Hotline that can help victims and survivors of domestic violence.

 Projects
 --------